jstetich/CBEP_OA/Original_Data/DATA_SOURCES.md

 percent saturation                   | Optode
 -------------------------------------|-----------------

-Data was pre-processed by Chris Hunt, at UNH using standard analysis acripts to remove data collected before andafter deployments, and calcualte derived oA paramers (like carbonate saturation.
+Data was pre-processed by Chris Hunt, at UNH using standard analysis scripts to remove data collected before and after deployments, and calculate derived oA parameters (like carbonate saturation.

-For more details on instrumentation, deployments, data manipulation, etc. request a copy of the related QAuality Assurance Project Plan from CBEP, or see
+For more details on instrumentation, deployments, data manipulation, etc. request a copy of the related Quality Assurance Project Plan (QAPP) from CBEP, or see
  **NEED REFS TO EPA REPORTS OR CBEP REPORTS ONLINE**

 ## Data Provenance